sparsick/infra-testing-talk/README.md

 ![Build Status](https://github.com/sparsick/infra-testing-talk/workflows/MavenBuild/badge.svg)

-You can find here the slides and the sample code of my talk "Testen von und mit Infrastruktur" that I presented at DevOpsCon Berlin (remote) at 13rd October 2020.
+You can find here the slides and the sample code of my talk "Testen von und mit Infrastruktur".

 ## Simulate Infrastructure in Software Tests
 All code sample for simulating infrastucture in software tests are in `infra-testing-demo-app`.
-The code samples are tested with Java 11 and Groovy 3.0.7 embedded in a Spring Boot 2.3.0 skeleton.
+The code samples are tested with Java 17 and Groovy 3.0.9 embedded in a Spring Boot 2.6.3 skeleton.
 Following test libraries are used:
-- JUnit 5.6.2 including JUnit 4 (JUnit Jupiter Vintage)
+- JUnit 5.8.2 including JUnit 4 (JUnit Jupiter Vintage)
-- AssertJ 3.17.2
+- AssertJ 3.21.0
-- MockServer 5.11.1
+- MockServer 5.11.2
 - Wiremock 2.27.2
-- Greenmail 1.6.0
+- Greenmail 1.6.5
 - Testcontainers 1.14.3
 - REST assured 4.3.1
-- Spock 2.0-M3
+- Spock 2.0

 ### Tests against own REST API
 The test class `StarWarsMovieControllerITest` shows how to test own REST API with Spring MVC and REST Assured.